 - date of birth

 - contact details, including email address and phone number

 - biometric images of your face (see Biometric matching for further details).

-We collect your personal information to:
+We collect personal information about your myGovID system use to;

 - confirm your identity